rafaelpcarneiro/Algebra-1---2020/README.md

-# Algebra 1 - 2020 (pt)
+# Algebra 1 - 2020

-Here I will maintain my solutions on some exercises of theory of modules.
+Here I will store my solutions on some exercises of theory of modules.
-Also I'll be trying to keep here some notes on the subject.
+Also I'll be trying to write some notes on the subject.

 The books used on my studies are: